jaffarkeikei/Flash-spurhacks/docs/ai-design.md

 # AI Component Design

-This document outlines the artificial intelligence components of the Aptos FlashSettle platform, focusing on the settlement path optimizer and FX prediction capabilities.
+This document outlines the artificial intelligence components of the Aptos Flash platform, focusing on the settlement path optimizer and FX prediction capabilities.

 ## Overview

-FlashSettle leverages AI to optimize cross-border payments in two primary ways:
+Flash leverages AI to optimize cross-border payments in two primary ways:

 1. **Settlement Path Optimization**: Determining the most efficient route for funds to travel from sender to recipient
 2. **FX Rate Prediction**: Forecasting exchange rate movements to identify optimal transaction timing